 C. S. Lewis has popped up on this blog a number of times recently.
-I gave a thumbs-up to the movie Voyage of the Dawn Treader, and I commented on Sarah Palin’s reliance on Lewis for spiritual inspiration.
-Actually, that was more of a comment on the cluelessness of those who critiqued her for relying on an author of children’s books, thereby displaying for all to see the ignorance of the critics.
+I gave a thumbs-up to the movie Voyage of the Dawn Treader.

-I would like those critics to read more of Lewis, so I’m going to use a few of his quotes today so they will understand the depth of his meditations.
-For instance, I wonder how many of those critics have pondered the issue of objective moral law vs. subjectivism.
+I would like people to read more of Lewis, so I’m going to use a few of his quotes today so they will understand the depth of his meditations.
+For instance, I wonder how many have pondered the issue of objective moral law vs. subjectivism.
 Here’s Lewis on that topic:

 The very idea of freedom presupposes some objective moral law which overarches rulers and ruled alike.
 Subjectivism about values is eternally incompatible with democracy.
 We and our rulers are of one kind only so long as we are subject to one law.
 But if there is no Law of Nature, the ethos of any society is the creation of its rulers, educators and conditioners; and every creator stands above and outside his own creation.